 sudo apt install screen at your terminal command line:

-If you are using a RedHat/RPM based operating system, please substitute `apt` to `yum` in the command above.
+If you are using a RedHat/RPM based operating system, please substitute `apt` for `yum` in the command above.

 To open a new virtual console, you can now simply type